S2E2 Find Your Unique Flavor: How Lola Adeyemo Turned Her Story into a TEDx Talk

 Are you hesitant to share your unique perspective in your field?
 You’re not alone.
 In this episode we sit down with Lola Adeyemo, TEDx speaker, podcast host, and founder of EQ Mindset and the nonprofit Immigrants in Corporate.

 Lola shares her remarkable journey from business analyst to confident consultant and thought leader in diversity and inclusion.
-Discover how she overcame initial doubts to deliver a compelling TEDx talk that received high acclaim from the founder of TED himself.
+Discover how she overcame initial doubts to deliver a compelling TEDx talk that received high acclaim from not just the audience but also the TED organizers themselves.
 Learn about the pivotal moments and support systems that propelled her onto the TEDx stage, led to publishing her book, and founding a thriving community for immigrant professionals.

 You'll gain valuable insights on: